anishapandey135/Assignment_3/README.md

 ## Implementation:

-**I implemanted this problem using  A genetic algorithm-based clustering technique,in which clusters with similarities are made.**
+**I implemanted this problem using  A genetic algorithm-based clustering technique,in which clusters with similarities are made, also I've added 15 loops to make it efficient for complex inputs.**

 ### Compilation Instruction : g++ student.cpp